Nail Salon ‘Fat Shaming’: Memphis Nail Salon’s Sign Causes Outrage On Facebook

 “Sorry, but if you are overweight, pedicures will be $45 due to service fees for pedicurists.
 Thank you!”

-In the past week, Ferguson’s post has been shared more than 500 times, and has gotten more than 70 comments, most of them from angry women accusing the nail salon of fat shaming and discriminating against overweight customers.
+In the past week, Ferguson’s post has been shared more than 500 times and has gotten more than 70 comments, most of them from angry women accusing the nail salon of fat shaming and discriminating against overweight customers.
 And while some had suggested boycotting Rose Nails, one commenter had gone as far as suggesting that the salon should be punished by law for discriminating against disabled individuals.

 “EEOC – Discrimination Case.
 Obesity is considered a disability.
-The “weight” of the customer shouldn’t differentiate in the prices or services rendered.
+The ‘weight’ of the customer shouldn’t differentiate in the prices or services rendered.
 To be more specific… this is a violation of the Americans with Disabilities Act.
 I highly suggest the owner not only remove the sign, after removal provide equal customer service to all and LEARN THE LAW IF HE OR SHE…BLACK, WHITE, ASIAN OR PURPLE CHOOSES TO CONTINUE TO OPERATE!
 Boycotting is a temporary loss in sales.
 Federal and state violations, fines and lawsuits are permanent!”

 Nail salon planned to charge fat people more – before quickly changing its mind – Metro https://t.co/US9KYDXa5T